 We, in the communities of the Twelve Tribes, are so thankful for the legacy of this great co-founder of America, and for the freedom that we enjoy in this country.
 That is what has made it possible for us to live the way we do - a life of love and unity, of gentleness and mercy, of patience and forbearance, of joy and gladness, and yes, of self-sacrifice and suffering.
 Because of this freedom there has been an opportunity for the vision Roger Williams had of a true church to come about, because apostolic authority has been restored on this earth.
-You are welcome to come and see for yourself whether it might just be the fulfillment for which Roger Williams patiently waited. # who wrote this paper actually live together like an extended family, sharing all things in common, just as the first disciples did in the first century.
-The Bible plainly says regarding the first church, "All who believed were together and shared all things in common."
-It goes on to describe how they were of one heart and soul, and that there was not a needy person among them, for they gave up all their possessions to meet the needs of their spiritual brothers and sisters.
-Some people say this was only for back then, but we've been living this way for over 40 years.
-You can come and see for yourself at any of our addresses, which are printed in the back of this paper and on our web site, www.twelvetribes.org.
+You are welcome to come and see for yourself whether it might just be the fulfillment for which he patiently waited.